jparise/setterboxd/README.md

 Discover completed and near-complete "sets" of movies in your Letterboxd watchlist.
 Find directors and actors where you've seen most of their work, and get recommendations for the films you're missing.

+> [!NOTE]
+> This project is also a personal exploration into AI-assisted development (primarily using Claude Code), which a focus on iterative improvements coupled with manually review.

 ## What it does

 Setterboxd analyzes your Letterboxd watched films to find: